Quick guide to working with rules of origin

-Rules of origin determine in which country a product was sourced or made - its ‘economic nationality’ – and help ensure that customs authorities apply lower duties correctly so that businesses benefit from them.
+Rules of origin determine in which country a product was sourced or made - its ‘economic nationality’ – and help ensure that customs authorities apply lower duties correctly so that businesses located in the free trade agreement countries benefit from them.

 It’s as easy as 1, 2, 3!

 A trade agreement’s rules of origin can look daunting at first glance but once you understand the basics, it is easy.